 South Liverpool Foodbank

 For a number of years Liverpool Airport has supported local foodbank provider South Liverpool Foodbank.
 The foodbank project was founded by local churches and community groups, with the aim of stopping hunger in our local area.
 At LJLA, when passengers pass through Security Screening, the security team confiscate a large number of goods that aren't allowed in carry-on bags, these items are often unopened and nonperishable.
 Our environment and community team collect these items that would otherwise be thrown out, sort the items into: Water, Juice, Soft Drinks, Food items, Aerosols and Liquids, and donate up to 20 full crates every week to the Foodbank.
 In addition to our weekly donations, we run two extra appeals each year throughout Christmas and Easter.
-In 2017 LJLA contributed 5,113kg food and toiletries, a huge 12.5% of all donations the foodbank received (39,698kg).
+In 2017 LJLA contributed 5,113kg food and toiletries, a huge 12.5% of all donations the foodbank received (39,698kg) as well as 150kg at Christmas and 20kg at Easter from staff.